-Please use the form above to make a public records request (PRR) of the Office of Consumer Affairs and Business Regulation (OCABR).
+Please use the form below to make a public records request (PRR) of the Office of Consumer Affairs and Business Regulation (OCABR).

 To help avoid delay in responses, please consider whether your public record request would more appropriately be directed to a different secretariat or agency.
 Each secretariat and agency has a designated Records Access Officer (RAO) who will receive and respond to public records requests.

 On June 3, 2016, Governor Baker signed into law “An Act to Improve Public Records,” enhancing public access to information.
 That law went into effect January 1, 2017.
 While diligent efforts are made every day across the Executive Branch to respond to a large number of public record requests, this law provides standards that will improve our approach so as to reduce delays and costs that burden accessibility.